EndPointCorp/end-point-blog/2013/03/15/generating-pdf-documents-in-browser.html.md

 git clone https://github.com/MrRio/jsPDF.git
 ```

-And in the *doc* directory you will find nicely generated docs out of the project sources - very neat!
+And in the *doc* directory you will find nicely generated docs out of the project sourcesvery neat!

 ### Can I generate it just from HTML?